mirulh/Educere_Scrapper/README.md

 ### Educere Srapper

-Educere Scrapper is a URLs extractor and webscrapper for Educere web application system.
-Educere web application system is a fullstack web application that consolidates 100+ learning resources of Computer Science and Information Technology (CS/IT).
-The source of the learning resources is taken from r/Learnprogramming.
+Educere Scraper is a URL extractor and web scraper for the Educere web application system.
+The Educere web application is a full-stack platform that consolidates over 100 learning resources in Computer Science and Information Technology (CS/IT).
+These resources are sourced from r/LearnProgramming.

-In Educere, user who wants to find resources/websites to learn CS/IT can navigate through the website contents that holds a repository of 100+ learning resources to choose from, from diverse selections with filter options.
+In Educere, users looking for CS/IT learning resources can navigate through a repository of over 100 options, with diverse selections and filter options.

-To learn more visit the project [here](https://github.com/mirulh/Educere)
+To learn more about the application, visit the project [here](https://github.com/mirulh/Educere)

 The main purpose of this Educere Scraper is to: